 The Bank has developed a liquidity management policy, which aims to provide liquidity control and timely full settlement of current liabilities.
-The liquidity management policy is reviewed and approved by the Supervisory Board of the Bank.

-The Bank's Supervisory Board determines the liquidity management strategy across the Bank, including: approval of the Liquidity policy and the Regulation on the Asset and Liability Management Committee, hears the information on the liquidity position and provides recommendations on the general liquidity management strategy of the Bank.
+The Bank's Supervisory Board determines the liquidity management strategy across the Bank, including: approval of the Liquidity policy, hears the information on the liquidity position and provides recommendations on the general liquidity management strategy of the Bank.

-The Bank's Management Board determines the liquidity management policy within the framework of the Bank's Development Strategy.
+The Bank's Management Board approves Policy of The Asset and Liability Committee.
 Issues related to the liquidity management, if necessary, may be submitted for consideration of the meeting of the Bank's Management Board.
 In the event of a significant deterioration in the current or forecast liquidity situation, the Management Board may establish a special liquidity management regime, determine the list of operational measures, and determine the list of necessary measures.

-The Asset and Liability Committee ("ALCO") takes responsible for enabling effective implementation of the liquidity management policies and procedures, as well as for the implementation of operational control of the liquidity position and for the implementation of liquidity management decisions made by the Management Board, including:
+The Asset and Liability Committee ("ALCO") is responsible for enabling effective implementation of the liquidity management policies and procedures, as well as for the implementation of operational control of the liquidity position and for the implementation of liquidity management decisions made by the Management Board, including: